RS-Research/PGA-DRL/README.md

 - Amazon Magazine Subscriptions
 - ModCloth

-Preprocessed datasets are available in the `data/` directory or can be generated using the provided scripts.
+A readme is available in the `data/` directory for more information.

 ## Results
 PGA-DRL achieves state-of-the-art performance across multiple metrics, including: